salamy999s/BIT-_path_planner/README.md

 - 2.5D Path Planning: Uses a heightmap image for terrain-based planning with elevation.
 - Heuristic Comparison: Euclidean, Manhattan, and Geodesic distances are calculated.
 - Spline Interpolation: Smooths out the paths using cubic splines.

-File Structure

-    test.py: The main script that contains all the functions for planning and path interpolation. map_test.png: A grayscale image used for the 2D path planning. grayscale_elevation_map.png: A grayscale heightmap used for 2.5D path planning.
 - Path Visualization: Plots the paths on their respective maps.
 Usage
 Run the script by executing:
 python test.py